-Currently, Steven devotes a significant portion of his practice to investigating and litigating cases involving injuries attributable to failed hernia mesh.
-Steven is on the Plaintiffs’ Steering Committee, and Chair of Law and Briefing Committee for IN RE: Davol, Inc./C.R.
+Steven has devoted a significant portion of his practice to investigating and litigating cases involving injuries attributable to failed hernia mesh.
+Steven is on the Plaintiffs' Steering Committee, and Chair of Law and Briefing Committee for IN RE: Davol, Inc./C.R.
 Bard, Inc., Polypropylene Hernia Mesh Products Liability Litigation, MDL No. 2846.

-Additionally, Steven is on the Plaintiffs’ Steering Committee, Chair of Law and Brifing Committee, and Medical Monitoring Comittee Member for IN RE: Valsartan, MDL No. 2875.
+Additionally, Steven is on the Plaintiffs' Steering Committee, Chair of Law and Briefing Committee, and Medical Monitoring Committee Member for IN RE: Valsartan, MDL No. 2875.
 He is also working on cases involving injuries form Zantac.
 Both of these cases concern the compound NDMA, which is a known human carcinogen.

-Recently, Steven has worked with a cosortium of lawyers across the country to file cases on behalf of vcitims of human trafficking that are a first of their kind in the country.
-These lawsuits, brought on behlaf of victims of human trafficking, seek damages against the hotel and motel industry.
-The cases assert claims under the Trafficking Victims Protection Act (“TVPRA”).
+Currently, Steven is working with a consortium of lawyers across the country to file cases on behalf of victims of human trafficking that are a first of their kind in the country.
+These lawsuits, brought on behalf of victims of human trafficking, seek damages against the hotel and motel industry.
+The cases assert claims under the Trafficking Victims Protection Act (“œTVPRA”).